-Twenty-seven years ago today (April 8, 1989), Keith Whitley earned his third consecutive No. 1 hit with his single “I’m No Stranger to the Rain,” from his Don’t Close Your Eyes album.
-The song followed both the title track of the album and Whitley’s big hit “When You Say Nothing At All” in reaching the top of the charts.
+Twenty-eight years ago today (April 8, 1989), Keith Whitley earned his third consecutive No. 1 hit with his single “I’m No Stranger to the Rain,” from his Don’t Close Your Eyes album.
+The song followed both the title track of the album and Whitley’s big hit “When You Say Nothing at All” in reaching the top of the charts.

 Country Singers We Lost Too Soon